 A leaky faucet is a pretty common plumbing problem.
 Unfortunately, a faucet that is leaking often gets overlooked, which can lead to greater plumbing problems down the road.
 When it comes to plumbing problems, it is important to be proactive and make repairs at the first signs of trouble.
 Here is why you don’t want to ignore a leaky faucet.

-A Leaky Faucet Wastes A Lot of Water A faucet that is leaking can waste a lot of water over time.
+A faucet that is leaking can waste a lot of water over time.
 This is especially true if the leak gets ignored or goes undetected.
 At the rate of one drop per second, a leaky faucet could leak as much as 5 gallons of water per day.
 That equals 2,082 gallons per year!
 Which is a staggering amount!
 Not only is this wasteful behavior bad for the environment, but think about all of the money wasted on water that goes straight down the drain!

-A Faucet That Is Leaking Can Cause More Damage A leaky faucet that gets neglected, can eventually cause more damage.
+A leaky faucet that gets neglected, can eventually cause more damage.
 Often times, a leaky faucet can be repaired.
 However, the longer it goes unrepaired the more damage it will do to the rest of the faucet.
 In addition, a leaky faucet can even cause damage to your sink!

 If you think you are saving money by putting off plumbing repairs, you are mistaken.
 Often times, the longer a plumbing problem festers, the more damage it will do.
 With a leaky faucet you are not only causing more damage, but also wasting money in water waste.

 When it comes to plumbing problems you should never ignore them!
 Putting them off often creates a bigger problem, which can cause damage to the surrounding area.
 For example, a leaky faucet could leave stains on your sink.
 If you have a lot of mineral deposits in your water, the constant drip could actually leave a residue in your sink.
 Over time, this can become quite unsightly.